Anuri-ops/CO-Injection-Simulation-Synthetic-Reservoir-MRST-Project-/README.md

-# CO₂ Injection Simulation – Synthetic Reservoir (MRST Project)
+# CO₂ Injection Simulation – Synthetic Reservoir

 This project simulates **CO₂ injection into a 2D synthetic saline aquifer** using the MATLAB Reservoir Simulation Toolbox (MRST).
 It visualises the movement of the CO₂ plume over time and forms the foundation for enhanced oil recovery (EOR) and carbon storage studies.